scottgallant/barnyard-organics/_feed-products/hog.md

   ALL GRAIN INGREDIENTS GROWN AT BARNYARD ORGANICS (home of EAST COAST ORGANIC FEED MILL) except corn (source:  Le Moulins des Cèdres, QC)
 directions: Start transitioning your pigs to East Coast Organic Hog Grower when they reach 18-20Kg.
-By 25 Kg until market weight, use Organic Hog Grower as their sole ration.
+By 25Kg until market weight, use Organic Hog Grower as their sole ration.
 Be sure to offer plenty of fresh water to ensure your pigs are happy and healthy.
-Store in a cool, dry place.
+Store bags in a cool, dry place.
 Unlike many pelletized feeds, our feeds are whole grain and contain no preservatives.
 Do not use if mouldy or wet and aim to use the product within three months of purchase.
 analysis-table:
 - nutrients: Crude Protein
   quantity: MIN 14%